Dutch riot police clash with anti-lockdown protesters

 Public gatherings of more than two people are not allowed.

-Like other European countries, the Netherlands imposed the measures in an effort to prevent a fresh wave of the Omicron variant of the coronavirus that could overwhelm an already strained healthcare system.
+Like other European countries, the Netherlands imposed the measures in an effort to prevent a fresh wave of coronavirus infections driven by the Omicron variant, fearing that it could overwhelm an already strained healthcare system.

 Between 26 December and 2 January, an average of 14,436 people tested positive for Covid, according to Dutch government figures.